knownasilya/paratrooper/README.md

 Specifies the name of the app directory and the nginx/upstart config files.

-####app entry point

-The app's main `.js` file.
-This is the file that `node` will execute when your app starts.

 ####upstream port

 The port the node app listens on.
 This is needed to properly link the node process with the upstream nginx server.

-####app path on server

-The directory the app will be cloned into and run from on the server.

-####nginx sites-enabled path

-The path of the nginx `sites-enabled` directory.
-The nginx config file will be copied here.

 ####git clone URL